by Calculated Risk on 7/02/2018 11:58:00 AM

-The Census Bureau reported that overall construction spending increased in December:
+Earlier today, the Census Bureau reported that overall construction spending increased in May:

 This graph shows private residential and nonresidential construction spending, and public spending, since 1993.
 Note: nominal dollars, not inflation adjusted.

-Public construction spending is now 13% below the peak in March 2009 and about 9% above the post-recession low.
+Public construction spending is now 7% below the peak in March 2009, and 16% above the austerity low in February 2014.

 The second graph shows the year-over-year change in construction spending.

-On a year-over-year basis, private residential construction spending is down 4%.
-Non-residential spending is up 5% year-over-year.
-Public spending is up 7% year-over-year.
+On a year-over-year basis, private residential construction spending is up 7%.
+Non-residential spending is up 2% year-over-year.
+Public spending is up 5% year-over-year.

-This was below the consensus forecast of a 0.6% increase, however there were some minor upward revisions to spending in October and November.
+This was below the consensus forecast of a 0.6% increase for May.